 The son of a Navy firefighter, Bill Enyart grew up in Illinois instilled with a deep commitment to service and the values of hard work and fairness.
-He worked alongside his father on the assembly line at Caterpillar – a good job that helped his father take care of his family, but is threatened by unfair trade policies that undercut Illinois manufacturing and the backbone of our middle class.
+He worked alongside his father on the assembly line at Caterpillar, where both Bill and his father were members of the United Auto Workers – a good job that helped his father take care of his family, but is threatened by unfair trade policies that undercut Illinois manufacturing and the backbone of our middle class.

 In 1969, Bill enlisted and reported to Scott Air Force Base for duty.
 After serving on assignment in Okinawa supporting the Vietnam War, he came back to Southern Illinois and worked his way through college and law school at Southern Illinois University thanks to the GI Bill.
 In 2000, Bill earned his Master of Science degree in strategic studies from the United States Army War College in Carlisle Barracks, Pennsylvania.